BigSemour/Open-Source-Event-Driven-ECG-Dataset/README.md

 # Open-Source-Event-Driven-ECG-Dataset

-This dataset will be available from 2022.
+This dataset will be available from 1st April 2022.